BertRamlot/rust_poker/README.md

 ## Testing

-- Ammount of different isomorphic hands is tested.
+- Amount of different isomorphic hands is tested.
-- Occurence of eval types (Flush, straight, ...) is tested.
+- Occurrence of eval types (Flush, straight, ...) is tested.
 - Eval order is tested for a select amount of hands (see [eval_order_test.txt](./test_resources/eval_order_test.txt))